sdmp/sdmp.github.io/schema/receipt/index.md

 ---

-When a user receives a message or resource from another user, they should send back a receipt of delivery to the original sender.
+When a user receives a message or private resource from another user, they *should* send back a receipt of delivery to the original sender.

 ---